 But what happens when you can’t?
 Or, better still, when you’re no longer able to comfortably adapt?
-I’ve been grappling with these questions as of late.
-And to bluntly answer, there wasn’t a lot that could be done.
+I’ve been grappling with these questions as of late, and to bluntly answer, there wasn’t a lot that could be done.

 Now, it’s not my intent to be an alarmist.
-I’m fine, and I’ll be better going forward.
+I’m just fine, and I’ll be better going forward.
 But I’ve recently come to realize that, for certain parts of my situation, I didn’t have many options for helping myself.
-And everything was exacerbated by the fact that my understanding of the root cause for my decreasing ability to speak was essentially non-existent.
+And everything was exacerbated by the fact that my understanding of the root causes for my decreasing ability to speak was essentially non-existent.
 I needed help.
 Read “The hardest lessons earned” in its entirety

 Last month at Accessibility Camp Toronto I had a number of encounters with people I’ve had conversations with in the past.
 And for reasons I’ll touch on in a bit, communication between them and I was a challenge.
 But with the benefit of time, and an email exchange with one of the aforementioned conference participants, finally comes this post today.

 I tend to carry the weight of the world on my shoulders.
 Meaning I’m pretty hard on myself when it comes to assigning blame for anything not going as I intend.
 Or, better still, as I imagine it could.
 This year’s camp is case in point.

 Realistically taking all the blame probably isn’t the most productive of ways to have handled this specific instance – as was put to me by more than one person who had issues understanding me.
 “Context is everything.”
 Point taken.